Sopra-Steria-Norge-Kubernetes/OpenShift/docs/Additional Documentation/Container Registry/Managing Quay.md

 3. Click **Create Repository**.

+### 2. Add Teams or Members to a Repository

+You manage repository access and permissions from the **Teams and membership** page of your organization.

+1. Open your organization and go to **Teams and membership**.
+2. Click the kebab menu next to a team, and choose one of the following:
+    - **Manage Team Members** – View all members, robot accounts, and pending invitations.
+Click **Add new member** to add someone to the team.
+    - **Set repository permissions** – Set the team's access to a repository.
+    - **Delete** – Remove the team.

+When setting repository permissions, choose one of the following levels:

+- **None** – No access to the repository.
+- **Read** – Can view and pull from the repository.
+- **Write** – Can pull from and push to the repository.
+- **Admin** – Full access to pull and push, plus administrative tasks for the repository.

 ### Best Practices

 - **Keep repositories private.** Unless the images are meant for public use, private repositories are the safer default.

+## Robot Accounts

+Robot accounts are non-human credentials used to push and pull images from automated systems such as CI/CD pipelines.
+Each robot account belongs to an organization and can be given its own repository permissions.

+### Create a Robot Account

+1. In the top navigation, click **Organizations** and select your organization.
+2. Open the **Robot accounts** tab and click **Create robot account**.
+3. Enter a name, for example `robot1`.
+The full name combines your organization or username with the robot name, for example `quayadmin+robot1`.
+4. (Optional) Add the robot to a team or repository, and adjust its permissions.
+5. On the **Review and finish** page, review the details and click **Review and finish**.

+### Retrieve Credentials from a Robot Account

+When you need the robot's credentials, for example to authenticate a CI/CD pipeline or to log in from your local machine, click the robot account's name to view its credentials.
+You can retrieve them in the format you need:

+- **Robot Account** – View the robot's token.
+Use **Regenerate token now** to issue a new one.
+- **Kubernetes Secret** – Download the credentials as a Kubernetes pull secret (YAML).
+- **Podman** – Copy a full `podman login` command with the credentials.
+- **Docker Configuration** – Copy a full `docker login` command with the credentials.